-If you lived in Chad instead of United States, you would:
+If you moved to Chad from the United States, you would:

 MAKE 95.3% LESS MONEY EVERY YEAR